jackyzha0/quartz/content/notes/River-Of-Filth.md

 defying to be silenced

-unfortunatel those elected to represent the people failed to do just that
+unfortunately those elected to represent the people failed to do just that

 instead the government signed a pact promising not to talk with the people